RLuckom/exploranda-core/README.md

 `apiConfig.protocol`: protocol string.
 See `protocol` above. defaults to `https://`

 `apiConfig.ca` : If provided, sets a CA for request to use when validating
                  the server certificate.
+Not available in the browser.

-`apiConfig.cert`: If provided, a client certificate to use in the request
+`apiConfig.cert`: If provided, a client certificate to use in the request.
+Not available in the browser.

-`apiConfig.key`: If provided, a client certificate key to use in the request
+`apiConfig.key`: If provided, a client certificate key to use in the request.
+Not available in the browser.

-`apiConfig.passphrase`: If provided, a passphrase to unlock the client certificate key to use in the request
+`apiConfig.passphrase`: If provided, a passphrase to unlock the client certificate key to use in the request.
+Not available in the browser.

-`apiConfig.user`: If provided, a username to use in the request auth
+`apiConfig.user`: If provided, a username to use in the request auth.
+Not available in the browser.

-`apiConfig.pass`: If provided, a password to use in the request auth
+`apiConfig.pass`: If provided, a password to use in the request auth.
+Not available in the browser.

 `apiConfig.token`: If provided, a bearer token to use in the request auth.
                    This will override user:pass auth if both are provided.
+Not available in the browser.

 `apiConfig.pathParamKeys`: If provided, will be concatenated with the sourceSchema's `pathParamKeys`
                            array described above.